 SupportsDegrees of freedom where the variable is known before the solution is found.
 Typically the zero displacements at fixed points in a structural analysis or the points of known temperature in a heat conduction analysis.
 Generally there must be some points of known value (i.e the structure must be supported) before the equations can be solved.

 Surface ElementSpecial elements that are used to model surface boundary conditions.
 Typically surface heat transfer elements used to model surface heat transfer coefficients in heat conduction problems.

 Symmetrical MatrixA matrix is symmetric if it is square and if the ij term is equal to the ji term.
-A matrix is SKEW symmetric if it is square and if the ij term is equal to minus the ji term.
+See also Skew Symmetric Matrixif it is square and if the ij term is equal to minus the ji term.
 All of the diagonal terms are zero.
 A matrix is Hermitian if it is square, the real part is symmetric and the imaginary part is skew symmetric.

 Symmetry (Of Model)In constructing a finite element model, the meshing of similar shapes with similar loading within the model can be avoided by using the principles of symmetry, and by using suitable boundary conditions.
 The different types of symmetry include: repetitive, mirror, axial and cyclic.
 Asymmetric loading can also be modelled with suitable boundary conditions.

 Tangent StiffnessFor non-linear problems this is the slope of the load/deflection curve for the current solution position.